Alexandria Public Records Directory

 Criminal Records

-The criminal records ecosystem in DeKalb County encompasses various types of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
-The DeKalb County Sheriff's Office, along with local police departments, maintains these records.
+The criminal records ecosystem in DeKalb County covers various types of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
 Residents can conduct background checks through the Tennessee Bureau of Investigation, which provides statewide access to criminal history information.
+The TBI offers a database that includes records from DeKalb County, allowing individuals and employers to verify criminal backgrounds as part of employment or personal investigations.

 Public Records Access